controversies-of-science/science-collective/README.md

 Compared to wikis, the controversy card format is more story-based, more focused on the passing on of extraordinary critique, more graphical, and also more useful for sharing content to social media.
 The site would moderate the creation of controversy cards, but wikis would be open to everybody.
 And since the site's schema enables people to create conflicting wikis and controversy cards in different areas, turf battles between maverick against-the-mainstream thinkers and defenders of existing theory could be replaced with discussion of the actual debate.

-*Social Media Article Snapshot Tool* - This would be a tool (possibly a chrome plugin?) for snapshotting science journalism quotes with the same color schema for font color and background, but with preferred font size, custom highlighting and framing options.
-The tool would identify the original font, then reconstruct the quote (assuming that the font is accessible).
-It would also present a variety of formats which would allow placement of either (or both) of an image and title from the article into the social media share.
-I could incorporate this into the existing quotes database as metadata, and open the system to participation by others.

 *Federated Science Collective Search* - A component which can be placed onto a Mastodon instance which permits searching through all science collectives.

 <p align="center">